 Your child’s health care provider or team will talk to you and your child about a treatment plan that will likely include:

-- Which level of care is most appropriate for your child
+- Which level of care is most appropriate for your child right now

 - Individual and family therapy